The Lexington African Library Project

 Here's how you can contribute your books...

 Please contact me if you have books that you would like to donate.
-I hope to create an Amazon wish list for books that would be especially useful for those in Malawi.
 I am also seeking book donations from stores and publishers, so please contact me if you are a store owner, author, or publisher, or have any connections!
 Please e-mail me if you would like a receipt for your book donations for tax purposes.

 We need to raise funds for shipping the books...

-For every 1000 - 1200 books that we are able to collect we can create one library in Malawi!
+For every 1000 - 1200 books that we are able to collect we can create one library in Africa!
 However, we also need to raise the money needed to ship the books first to a warehouse in the US, and then (via a shipping container) to Africa.
-The total cost will vary based on the weight, but will likely be in the range of $400-$800 per library.
-I know how generous those in Lexington can be and so I would like to aim to create 2-3 libraries.
+The total cost will vary based on the weight, but will likely be in the range of $500-$800 per library.
 It would also be wonderful to have enough funds to buy specific books requested by the receiving communities and recommended by the African Library Project to serve as valuable development resources.

-For those donating books, I invite you to consider also making a financial donation of $0.50 per book to cover their journey to Malawi!
+For those donating books, I invite you to consider also making a financial donation of $0.50 per book to cover their journey to Africa!